cazad3011/PackmanGame/README.md

 **@ Author: CHANDRASHEKHAR AZAD**

-## ABOUT ME

-I am Chandrashekhar Azad, a final year B.Tech Computer Science and Engineering student at BCE Bhagalpur with interest in Graph Theory, Algorithms, Data Structures, DBMS, Programming and Complexity Theory.

 ## PackmanGame

 This is a console based Packman game which has been designed in C programming language using manhattan distance and A star algorithms.